-Biden called Confederate heritage group 'fine people'
+Biden once called Confederate heritage group 'fine people'

 Also that year, Biden commented that Delaware's history as a slave state helped explain how it stayed out of some partisan fights.

 ‘This state is not a homogenous state," Biden remarked.
 "We’re a border state, a slave state that fought on the side of the North.
 We’re a very different state between Claymont and Hartly."
+Biden made other similar remarks in different contexts that year.

 Asked for a reaction to those comments by Fox News on Monday, a Trump campaign senior official responded: “Who brags about being from a slave state?”